 Within the broad area of gene regulation, we focus our effort on understanding gene regulatory networks that control: 1) stem cell phenotype (fate specification); and 2) disease development.
 These efforts will help us better understand how the different processes controlling gene expression are coordinated in the cell and deepen our knowledge of organismal development and disease processes.
 Towards this goal, we are conducting interdisciplinary research, combining wet-lab experiments and computation along the following two lines:

-We are studying gene networks controlling hematopoietic stem cell fate using functional genomic assays and computational modeling.
+We are studying gene networks controlling hematopoietic stem cell fate and disease pathogenesis using functional genomic assays and computational modeling.
 In this biological context, we are pursuing the following projects:

-i) Identify transcriptional enhancers that control developmental-stage-specific gene expression.
+i) Identify transcriptional enhancers that control stage-specific gene expression.
 We are developing computational tools to predict enhancers.
 We are also developing a high through-put assay to validate our computational predictions.

-ii) Understand the interaction between transcription factor binding and chromatin modifications and its effect on gene expression during hematopoietic stem cell fate specification.
+ii) Understand the interaction between transcription factor binding and chromatin modifications and its effect on gene expression during stem cell fate specification and pathogenesis.

-iii) Integrate genomic and interactome data to discover gene regulatory pathways during hematopoietic stem cell fate specification.
+iii) Integrate genomic and interactome data to discover gene regulatory pathways during stem cell fate specification and pathogenesis.

 Discover molecular networks as biomarkers for human diseases